-RfL(I) has made an application to the ORR to levy the charges set out below and to amend the interim charging framework accordingly.
-The track and station access documentation, as well as any existing track and station access agreements between RfL(I) and Railway Undertakings, will be amended to reflect the ORR's determination of such application and the establishment of the amended charging framework.
+RfL(I) is considering whether to make an application to the ORR to amend the interim charging framework established by the ORR to levy the additional charges set out below.
+There is no current application with the ORR in relation to such matters.
+If an application is made and if the ORR accepts such an application, the track and station access documentation, as well as any existing track and station access agreements between RfL(I) and Railway Undertakings, will be amended to reflect the ORR's determination of such application and the establishment of the amended charging framework.

-RfL(I) intends to take advantage of the exception in paragraph 3 of schedule 3 of the Rail Regulations 2016 to recover some of the capital costs of constructing the CCOS together with all of the long term fixed costs of operating the infrastructure (other than costs in relation to the RfL(I) Stations).
+RfL(I) is minded to take advantage of the exception in paragraph 3 of schedule 3 of the Rail Regulations 2016 to recover some of the capital costs of constructing the CCOS together with all of the long term fixed costs of

-RfL(I) intends to recover some of the capital costs of constructing the RfL(I) Stations together with the costs of maintaining repairing and renewing them under paragraph 1(6) of Schedule 3 of the Rail Regulations 2016.
+- operating the infrastructure (other than costs in relation to the RfL(I) Stations). - RfL(I) is minded to recover some of the capital costs of constructing the RfL(I) Stations together with the costs of maintaining repairing and renewing them under paragraph 1(6) of Schedule 3 of the Rail Regulations 2016.

-RfL(I)'s proposals for each of the charges - both as part of the interim charging framework and the proposed charging framework - are discussed further in section 5.3 below.
+RfL(I)'s proposals for the charges under the interim charging framework, and its outline proposals for those in the proposed charging framework, are discussed further in section 5.3 below.